umutterol/GuildsOfAracanaTerra/Assets/_Readmes/ISSUE_ROADMAP.md

 # 🎯 Guilds of Arcana Terra - Issue Roadmap

-## 📋 Current roadmap synced with GitHub issues
+## 📋 **Issue Structure Based on GDD v1.1**

-This roadmap reflects the latest open/closed issues and organizes them into a prioritized development plan aligned with GDD v1.1.
+This document organizes all GitHub issues according to the Game Design Document v1.1 structure and priorities.

 ---